U-Haul van driver strikes pedestrians in New York

 - Published

-Multiple pedestrians have been struck by a U-Haul rental van, in the Bay Ridge neighbourhood of Brooklyn, New York City.
+Multiple pedestrians have been struck by a driver in a U-Haul rental van, in the Bay Ridge neighbourhood of Brooklyn, New York City.

 At least four people have been injured, police said.